William Edward Soothill: Life

 He is best known for his translation into English of the Analects of Confucius and his Dictionary of Chinese Buddhist Terms with Sanskrit and English Equivalents and a Sanskrit-Pali Index.

 He married Lucy Farrar in 1884.
 She wrote an account of their years in China entitled A Passport to China.

-He and his wife Lucy were the parents of Dorothea, Lady Hosie, whose husband was the diplomat Sir Alexander Hosie.
-Lady Hosie was the author of a number of books about China.
+A daughter (born 1885) was Dorothea Hosie, whose husband was the diplomat Sir Alexander Hosie; Lady Hosie was the author of a number of books about China.
+William and Lucy also had a son, Victor, in 1888, who became the father of John Farrar Soothill (both doctors).